Esperia - Mediterranean Style Apartment

 You don't really need to spend extra going out to eat though as Esperia is a self catered apartment with a full European style kitchen with all you need to enjoy cooking, so pick up some fresh fish at the dock ... or even better, treat yourself to a deep sea fishing trip and cook up the catch of the day!

-The apartment has generous accommodations that include a king-size bed, washer and dryer, wifi as well as cable tv (if you are bored).
+The apartment has generous accommodations that include a king-size bed, an in suite bathroom, washer and dryer, wifi as well as cable TV (if you are bored).

 Honey Moon Island -20 minutes ride: